oskarirauta/NumPad/README.md

 NumPad keyboard framework for iOS.
 For both, iPhone and iPad.
 Swift 4.0

-# LocaleKit Branch
-Additional support for my other framework, LocaleKit.
-Only change is with decimal character.

 # NumPad Framework
 Shared framework which provides 2 public classes:
   - NumPad